IstiCusi/simons-chat/README.md

 ### Server

-The used server used by the client is inspired by "Network Programming with C" by Van Winkel, highlighting the essentials of socket programming in C. It's a straightforward implementation aimed at demonstrating how to handle client connections, data transmission, and concurrency through multi-threading, laying the foundation for more complex networked applications with no transmission checks on completeness.
+The used server used by the client is inspired by "Network Programming with C" by Van Winkel, highlighting the essentials of socket programming in C.
+It's a straightforward implementation aimed at demonstrating how to handle client connections, data transmission, and concurrency through multi-threading, laying the foundation for more complex networked applications with transmission checks on completeness and safety.

 ### Client